juliankappler/cloning_algorithm/README.md

 Example notebooks are provided in the folder [examples/](examples):

 * **sojourn probability.ipynb**: In this notebook, we measure the survivial probability for freely diffusive stochastic dynamics to remain within a tube of radius $R$ around a given reference path $\varphi(t)$ (in this context the surviving probability is also called sojourn probability).
 We evaluate the decay rate corresponding to the survival probability, and compare the measured decay rate to theoretical predictions based on the Onsager-Machlup stochastic action.
+* **tubular exit rate from recorded time series.ipynb**: In this notebook we, from recorded time series, infer the tubular exit rate for a finite-radius tube around a reference path.
+The time series samples that we use are generated using the file *generate samples.py*, which is also located in the examples folder.

 More notebooks to be added.

 ## <a id="installation">  Installation